Over 1,000 vintage computer including seven original Apple-1.

 It was not until much later that computers came into the picture.
 The real reason was a nostalgic retrospective and the wish to sit in front of an Apple II and a Basis 108 with UCSD Pascal.
 I looked for it, bought it and my next desire was the first IBM, the one I had worked with in the 80's.

 This resulted in the desire to acquire further computers.
-Many computers of the 70's and 80's were absolutely unaffordable at the beginning of my computer time.
-Thirty years later, the situation was already different, although some of them had increased in value and were more expensive than those offered by the manufacturer.
+Many computers of the 70's and 80's were absolutely unaffordable at the beginning of my career in computer business.
+Thirty years later, the situation was different, although some of them had increased in value and were more expensive than those offered by the manufacturer.
 The Apple-1 is a prime example of this.

 More and more devices came into the collection and computers became more and more exotic.
 With a few exceptions, I concentrated on computers that were produced before 1984 and fall into the field of microcomputers.